Corporate to Classroom: Launch of 1st All India Executive Business Management Programme

 The digital dashboard facilitates the following features:

-- Academic Programme Management: student profiles, timetable and lecture schedules, leaves and attendance, faculty remuneration calculation, faculty feedback, seating and assignment grouping, course materials, assignments and project submissions, and examination papers, marks and results, placement data, tuition fees payments.
+- Academic Programme Management: Student profiles & resume management, timetable and lecture schedules, leaves and attendance, faculty remuneration calculation, faculty feedback, seating and assignment grouping, course materials, assignments and project submissions, and examination papers, marks and results, placement data, tuition fees payments.

 - Library: Database, issuance and late fee management.